Image Representation

 Inverse filtering and Wiener filtering

-Here we assume that the convolution filter h is known and fixed.
-Without noise, a simple way to recover s from r is by inverse filtering
+Here we assume that the convolution filter is known and fixed.
+Without noise, a simple way to recover from is by inverse filtering

 However, in the presence of noise, then inverse filtering the obtained signal in [link] leads to